CrisMB17/CrisMB17/README.md

 - 🎓 &nbsp; Studying Mechatronic engineer at National University of Colombia.

-- 🌱 &nbsp; In process of learning about Machine Learning.
+- 🌱 &nbsp; In process of learning about Machine Learning and AI.

 - ✍️ &nbsp; Trying to learn and improve every day.